blainmorin/pda_hw_1/README.md

 Problem #2

 In the paper by Wang et al. (paper #10 in your syllabus), reproduce Table 2 using just the outcome data without trying to fit the mixed model.
 In other words, the differences at each time in the two treatment groups should be calculated just as a difference in means with a corresponding confidence interval.
 It is easist if you fit a simple linear model to produce the effects at each time for each difference compared to baseline.
-You can then also find the diference of the differences to compare treated and control.
+You can then also find the difference of the differences to compare treated and control.